fartwhif/DrivePod/README.md

 **Made with ❤️ for road warriors, podcast addicts, and YouTube hoarders.**

 Star ⭐ the repo if you love it — and share your setup!

+## 📝 Contributing

+We welcome contributions to enhance DrivePod.
+Please consider implementing some of the future enhancements listed above or suggest new ideas.
+Contributions can include features, bug fixes, documentation improvements, or performance optimizations.